Why Central Bank Money Matters?

 The digital revolution isn’t a threat to money, since money itself first appeared as an extraordinary technological innovation.
 What does bring money into question, however, is attempts to change its characteristics using technology and create ‘new issuers’.
 That’s why it’s extremely important to keep banknotes in use.

-Our research team consists of a group of independent researchers working together to explore how money evolves.
-We believe money is far too important to every individual, the economy, and society at large to be left up to central bankers, monetary policy experts, and academic researchers and scientists.
+Money is too important for any individual and the society, to remain entwined only in the net of institutional research.
 That’s why this web site showcases the results of our research, which aims to contribute to a better understanding of the latest developments and issues connected with the issuance of money, its circulation, functions, and digital transformation, and payment services.

 The findings of our research are presented as short essays, written in an approachable style, with only the required minimum of technical terminology.
 The subjects for these articles are chosen by how topical they are and how much they affect our day-to-day lives.
 This is why so many of the essays date from between January and April of 2020.
 The fallout from Covid-19 has been an obvious choice: a piece devoted to the pandemic follows immediately after the introductory article.